Sunset at Haleakala better than sunrise

 Next, just half a mile up, is the smaller Haleakala Summit parking.
 There are no restrooms here.

-There are several places from where you can watch the beautiful Haleakala sunset:
+There are several places from which you can watch the beautiful Haleakala sunset:

 • From the Haleakala summit – If you have parked at the Visitor Center as we did, you can walk up half a mile to the summit and watch the sunset from there.